Laptop Screen Replacement

 Dropped your laptop and cracked the screen?
-Don’t worry!
+Tossed it around in your bag and now there are strange lines across the screen?
+Don't worry!
 We can replace your broken laptop screen, usually on the same day!

 One of the most common laptop problems is busted display hinges.
 Typical consumer grade laptops are usually made with cheap plastic, making them very difficult to fix.
 Usually, repairing this issue isn't worth the cost and hassle